Internships, Field Experience and Extended Campus Projects

 Extended Campus Projects

-Students who want to undertake extended campus projects must consult with their academic advisor to determine whether the proposed projects are consistent with their total academic programs.
+Students who wish to undertake extended campus projects must consult with their academic advisor to determine whether the proposed projects are consistent with their total academic programs.
 Once a project is formulated, the student draws up an Extended Campus Project contract (available from the Office of Academic Affairs), specifying the nature of the project, its goals, and the means by which it is to be evaluated.
 Final approval of ECP contracts, including the amount of credit to be awarded, is determined by the Associate Dean of Academic Affairs and a faculty supervisor skilled in the specific area of the project.

 Any changes in the program should be communicated to the Office of Academic Affairs and the faculty supervisor immediately.
 Upon completion of the project, the student’s achievement is evaluated by the faculty supervisor to determine whether the requirements of the contract have been fulfilled.
 Extended campus project work is recorded with a description of the project and a grade of Pass/Fail.
 To receive a letter grade, the student must request it on the contract form prior to undertaking the project.
 Only students with a GPA of 3.3 or above may earn more than four credits for any extended campus project.
 Full-time projects, earning 12 credits, are reserved for juniors and seniors.
 No more than 20 percent of credits toward a Simon’s Rock degree may be earned through extended campus projects.